mnubo/dbevolv/README.md

 To get usage:

-    docker run -it --rm -e ENV=<environment name> dockerep-0.mtl.mnubo.com/<schema_name>-mgr:latest --help
+    docker run -it --rm -e ENV=<environment name> <schema_name>-mgr:latest --help

 This should result to something like:

-    Upgrades / downgrades the enrichment database to the given version for all the namespaces.
+    Upgrades / downgrades the enrichment database to the given version for all the tenants.
-    Usage: docker run -it --rm -v $HOME/.dockercfg:/root/.dockercfg -v /var/run/docker.sock:/run/docker.sock -v $(which docker):/bin/docker -e ENV=<environment name> dockerep-0.mtl.mnubo.com/enrichment-mgr:latest [options]
+    Usage: docker run -it --rm -v $HOME/.dockercfg:/root/.dockercfg -v /var/run/docker.sock:/run/docker.sock -v $(which docker):/bin/docker -e ENV=<environment name> enrichment-mgr:latest [options]

       -v <value> | --version <value>
             The version you want to upgrade / downgrade to.
 If not specified, will upgrade to latest version.
-      -n <value> | --namespace <value>
+      -t <value> | --tenant <value>
-            The namespace you want to upgrade / downgrade to.
-If not specified, will upagrade all namespaces.
+            The tenant you want to upgrade / downgrade to.
+If not specified, will upgrade all tenants.
       --history
             Display history of database migrations instead of migrating the database.
       --help